InsideEnergy/IE-datarepo-training/your-first-commit.md

 ![](http://media.giphy.com/media/PTZjY7PZ03xNm/giphy.gif)

-You can go to the GitHub page online, and see your new folder inside the `staging` branch of `IE-datarepo-training`.
+You can go to the [GitHub page online](https://github.com/catharob/IE-datarepo-training/tree/staging), and see your new folder inside the `staging` branch of `IE-datarepo-training`.

 ### One last thing...

 Now you need to let Jordan or I know that you've added a folder, so that we can update the master.
-To do that, you need to make a pull request.
+To do that, you need to make a pull request. **This happens on the GitHub wepage - the remote (not the local, and not your GitHub app).**

 On the page where you can see the staging branch, you should see in the middle somewhere an icon for "pull request":